crispab/codekvast/README.md

 By default Codekvast tracks *public* and *protected* methods.
 Modern IDEs like IntelliJ IDEA can detect dead code which have *package private* or *private* visibility.
 They can never know what callers there are to public and protected methods though.

 This is where Codekvast can help.
-Codekvast does not know either what *potential* callers there are to public and protected methods, but records the fact if there *are* any invocations in *production*.
+Codekvast *records when your methods are invoked in production*.

-The collector periodically forwards the recorded data to the **Codekvast Daemon**, which combines the invocation data with an inventory of *all* methods in your application.
+The collector periodically sends the recorded data to the **Codekvast Daemon**, which combines the invocation data with an *inventory* of all methods in your application.

 The Codekvast Daemon is installed in the same host as your application, since it needs access to your application's binaries (jar files) to make the inventory.